 Small anecdote: the manufacture is so delicate that tradition says thatyou have to cook three to make one.

 A treat for the palate, Montmorillon macarons have made the town famous for more than two centuries.
 In the 19th centuryth century, Montmorillon confectionery Rannou-Métivier launches into the artisanal production of macarons according to their original recipe.

 Savor these almond sweets, egg whites and sugar.
 If you want to unlock all its secrets, go to macaroon museum in Montmorillon.

 6. The Melon of Haut-Poitou

 An exceptional terroir, Haut-Poitou melon is grown on clay-limestone soils, which gives it its distinctive taste and orange color.
 As an aperitif, for dessert or as a snack, stock up on sweet and fragrant flavors.
 We never get tired of it!

 Taste another specialty of the Vienne : Poitou walnut oil.
 Its taste at the same time sweet and bitter adds flavor to the mouth.
 Use this walnut oil to accompany your gourmet salads, prepare breads, nut cakes…

 Wine AOC Saumur is also one of the specialties of the Vienne.
 Located in the north of the territory, several municipalities benefit from this designation.
-Smell the fruity blend of Saumur blanc, and taste it accompanied by fish and seafood dishes, white meats and even certain cheeses such as Chabichou du Poitou or Sainte-Maure de Touraine.
-With red Saumur, you will notice its subtle aromas of red fruits, and sometimes some spicy notes.
+Smell the fruity blend of Saumur blanc, and enjoy it accompanied by fish and seafood dishes, white meats and even certain cheeses such as Chabichou du Poitou or Sainte-Maure de Touraine.
+With Saumur rouge, you will note its subtle aromas of red fruits, and sometimes some spicy notes.

 For even more delicacies, find all the department tastings and check out the local produce shops to get you these gastronomic nuggets to offer as a souvenir or to share to extend the holidays back home.
 Also order online at Comptoir du Poitou website.